OpenPrinting/openprinting.github.io/_posts/2022-05-10-OpenPrinting News - May 2022.md

 ## Contributions to Common Print Dialog Backends
 Wor on the Common Print Dialog Backends (CPDB) is continuing!
 I had posted a [project idea for GSoC](https://wiki.linuxfoundation.org/gsoc/google-summer-code-2022-openprinting-projects#print_dialogsmake_them_use_the_common_print_dialog_backends_cpdb) about adding this functionality to the print dialogs which are currently typically used: GTK, Qt, Chrome, ... and a contributor candidate, Gaurav Guleria (aka TinyTrebuchet) has already contributed to the [cpdb-libs](https://github.com/OpenPrinting/cpdb-libs/) and [CUPS CPDB backend](https://github.com/OpenPrinting/cpdb-backend-cups/) projects:

 **Add human-readable option/choice name support**

 The original CPDB had only machine-readable option and choice names, making print dialogs only able to display standard options, like media size, media source, resolution, ... nicely.
 Now the human-readable names used by the print service (CUPS, ...) are made use of ([Pull request #2](https://github.com/OpenPrinting/cpdb-libs/pull/2), [commit](https://github.com/OpenPrinting/cpdb-libs/commit/46f8870c779)).

-**Fixed options and supported values displayed for printers**
+**Support for human-readable-choice-name and bug fixes**

 In the CUPS CPDB backend added support for the options provided by CUPS/cups-filters (`number-up`, `page-set`, `output-order`, ...) which are available for any CUPS queue.
-Also provide human-readable names for these options and their choices ([Pull request #7](https://github.com/OpenPrinting/cpdb-backend-cups/pull/7/)).
+Also provide human-readable names for these options and their choices and fixed some bugs ([Pull request #8](https://github.com/OpenPrinting/cpdb-backend-cups/pull/8/), replaces [PR #7](https://github.com/OpenPrinting/cpdb-backend-cups/pull/7/)).

+**Removed CUPS specific functions from frontend**

+Removed some CUPS-specific functions from the frontend library, everything CUPS-specific should go into the CUPDS CPDB backend, the frontend part has to stay neutral ([Pull request #3](https://github.com/OpenPrinting/cpdb-libs/pull/3/)).

 Thanks, Gaurav Guleria, for your contributions.